kizito9898/IT-Documentation/Troubleshooting/Troubleshooting-IT-Issues.md

 1. **Create a New Group**
    - Example: Financial Group in Active Directory.
-   - Add users to the group (e.g., David Miller, Bony Allen).
+   - Add users to the group (e.g., David Miller, BarryAllen).

 2. **Navigate to the Server**
    - Go to: `File & Storage Services`.